 What activities will be at Camp?

 Activities offered at Camp are designed to help the participants grow in each of our four outcomes.
-Each summer the activities vary, but they may include: archery, nature study, arts and crafts, sports, swimming, drama, horseback riding, cooking, dance, yoga, fishing, hiking and backpacking.
+Each summer the activities vary, but they may include: archery, arts and crafts, sports, swimming, horse-mindfulness experience, cooking, dance, yoga, fishing, hiking, and backpacking.
 There are special programs each evening for cabins and units (three to four cabins grouped together by age) or the whole camp.
 Some of these evening activities may include campfires, carnivals, sleep-outs at outpost village and dances.
 As a staff member, you will help plan and lead some evening activities.

 Cabin counselors are asked to participate with their campers in order to help activity counselors facilitate the activities—the more cabin counselors that have fun and get involved, the more the campers will as well.
 However, sometimes cabin counselors are asked to help with the facilitation of an activity and not be a participant (i.e. adventure, horseback riding).